Glitch Techs: Production

-Glitch Techs is produced by Nickelodeon Animation Studio in the United States, with animation services provided by Top Draw Animation and assistance from Flying Bark Productions in Australia.
+Glitch Techs is produced by Nickelodeon Animation Studio in the United States, with animation services provided by Top Draw Animation in the Philippines and assistance from Flying Bark Productions in Australia.
 The series was announced on May 25, 2016.
 Nickelodeon originally ordered a 20 episode first season, with an extra ten episodes greenlit after.
 However on January 12, 2019, it was reported that production on the series was stalled and crew members were being laid off.
 However, Robles later said that Glitch Techs had not been cancelled.

-In early 2020, it was confirmed that the series had moved to Netflix, and the first half of the 20 produced episodes would premiere on February 21, 2020 as its first season.
+In early 2020, it was confirmed that the series had moved to Netflix, and the first half of the 20 produced episodes would premiere on February 21 as its first season.
 On July 22, 2020, it was announced that season 2 would be released on August 17.